About Central Kitsap School District

 military or other Department of Defense employees.

-The district has two high schools serving grades 10 to 12, one secondary
+The district has two high schools serving grades 9 through 12, one secondary

-school serving grades seven to 12, three junior high schools serving grades
+school serving grades 7 through 12, three junior high schools serving grades 7

-seven to nine, three satellite programs, 12 elementary schools, and a
+and 8, three satellite programs, twelve elementary schools, and a

 home-school support program.
 In addition, we offer learning opportunities in a non-traditional